webringapps/webringapps.github.io/content/_index.md

   - connect with social networks and get more potential clients to your website
   - gather traffic analytics and client info  with smart use of cookies and tracking tools

-- title: Back-end development
+- title: Server-side development
   responsiveImage:
     image-xs: null
     image-m: null
     image-l: null
     image-xl: null
-  icon: fa-server
+  icon: fa fa-server
-  content: Making highly complex systems look simple is our specialty!
-If you need to make a back-end system from scratch or you need to extends current one, we are your team.
-There is no challenge we cannot take, there is not technology we cannot handle.
+  content: Server-side development can vary in complexity, but that is not something you should worry about as our client.
+It can be simple as a CRUD API or complex as scalable could application.
+If you need to make a server-side system from scratch or you need to extends current one, we are your team.
+We like challenges, technologies are no obstacle for us!
   points:
-  - we can handle any **leading back-end technology** (.NET, Java, NodeJS, Go, ... you name it)
+  - we can handle any **leading server-side technology** (.NET, Java, NodeJS, Go, ... you name it)
   - work with any leading database system (MySql, PostgreSQL, Microsoft SQL Server, MongoDB)
-  - Extract Transform
+  - we can deploy server components on cloud infrastructure or your machines
+  - we have experience working with containerized systems (Docker, Kuberenetes, AWS)

+- title: Container based development
+  responsiveImage:
+    image-xs: null
+    image-m: null
+    image-l: null
+    image-xl: null
+  icon: fab fa-docker
+  content: Containers are great new approach in software development.
+They tend to make the whole process of development > testing > delivery > repeat whole lot easier.
+With container based approach you can make complex systems achievable.
+  points:
+  - we work with technologies such as Docker and Kubernetes
+  - we can apply them to your choice of server side technology

 - title: Front-end development
   responsiveImage: